Scoup/node-pelcod/README.md

 [Youtube video](https://www.youtube.com/watch?v=MRMotnNFLpw)

-There is an example in ./example2 folder that reads the Cursor Keys and controls the camera from the command line, using the node 'keypress' package, with support for Pan, Tilt, Zoom, Focus, Iris, Presets and Aux functions
+There is an example in ./example2 folder that reads the Cursor Keys and controls the camera from the command line, using the node 'keypress' package, with support for Pan, Tilt, Zoom, Focus, Iris, Presets and Aux functions.
+Please edit the source for example2 to select D or P protocol, the serial port and the baud rate.